react-navigation/react-navigation.github.io/docs/navigation-actions.md

 ### setParams

-When dispatching `SetParams`, the router will produce a new state that has changed the params of a particular route, as identified by the key
+When dispatching `setParams`, the router will produce a new state that has changed the params of a particular route, as identified by the key

 * `params` - _object_ - required - New params to be merged into existing route params
 * `key` - _string_ - required - Route key that should get the new params